Patient education: Polycystic ovary syndrome (PCOS) (Beyond the Basics)

 An expert group does not recommend metformin for women with PCOS who have excessive hair growth (hirsutism).
 Birth control pills alone, or in combination with an anti-androgen medication, are a better option.
-(See "Patient information: Hirsutism (excess hair growth in women) (Beyond the Basics)".)
+(See "Patient education: Hirsutism (excess hair growth in women) (Beyond the Basics)".)

 Treatment of infertility — If tests determine that lack of ovulation is the cause of infertility, several treatment options are available.
 These treatments work best in women who are not obese.

 The primary treatment for women who are unable to become pregnant and who have PCOS is weight loss.
 Even a modest amount of weight loss may allow the woman to begin ovulating normally.
 In addition, weight loss can improve the effectiveness of other infertility treatments.
-(See "Patient information: Evaluation of the infertile couple (Beyond the Basics)".)
+(See "Patient education: Evaluation of the infertile couple (Beyond the Basics)".)

 Clomiphene is a US Food and Drug Administration (FDA)-approved oral medication that stimulates the ovaries to release one or more eggs.
 It triggers ovulation in about 80 percent of women with PCOS, and about 50 percent of these women will become pregnant.
-(See "Patient information: Ovulation induction with clomiphene (Beyond the Basics)".)
+(See "Patient education: Ovulation induction with clomiphene (Beyond the Basics)".)